J'irai où tu iras

-"J'irai où tu iras" is a song by Canadian singer Celine Dion and French singer-songwriter Jean-Jacques Goldman from Dion's thirteenth studio album, D'eux (1995).
-Goldman wrote the song, and produced it with Erick Benzi.
-Despite not being released as a single, "J'irai où tu iras" became popular on the radio in Quebec.
-It entered the chart in May 1996 and peaked at number 14.
-In France, "J'irai où tu iras" debuted on the singles chart in 2017 and eventually peaked at number 39.
+"J'irai où tu iras" (lit.
+'I'll go where you go') is a song by Canadian singer Celine Dion and French singer-songwriter Jean-Jacques Goldman from Dion's thirteenth studio album, D'eux (1995).
+Written by Goldman and co-produced with Erick Benzi, the track was not released as a single but became popular on Quebec radio, entering the airplay chart in May 1996 and peaking at number 14.
+In France, the song first appeared on the singles chart in 2017 and later reached number 39.

 Background and release

-Dion recorded D'eux in November and December 1994 in the Méga Studio in Paris, France.
-Most songs were written by Jean-Jacques Goldman, while the production was handled by Goldman and Erick Benzi.
-"J'irai où tu iras" was recorded as a duet with Goldman.
-The song became popular on the radio in Quebec in mid-1996, despite not being released as a single.
-Dion also often performed it during her concerts between 1995 and 2013.
-In 2005, it was included on her greatest hits album, On ne change pas.
+Dion recorded D'eux in November and December 1994 at the Méga Studio in Paris, France.
+Most of the album was written by Jean-Jacques Goldman, with production handled by Goldman and Erick Benzi.

+"J'irai où tu iras" was recorded as a duet between Dion and Goldman.
+Although not issued as a single, it became popular on Quebec radio in mid‑1996.
+Dion performed the song regularly in her concerts between 1995 and 2013.
+In 2005, it was included on her greatest hits compilation On ne change pas.

 Commercial performance

-"J'irai où tu iras" entered the ADISQ radio chart in Quebec on 11 May 1996 and peaked at number 14.
-It stayed on the chart for 14 weeks.
-In July 2017, during Dion's 2017 tour, "J'irai où tu iras" entered the singles chart in France for the very first time, thanks to the digital sales of the song.
-"J'irai où tu iras" re-entered it many times over the following years, eventually peaking at number 39 in October 2019.
-After streaming was added to the singles chart, "J'irai où tu iras" continued its presence there re-peaking at number 39 in January 2024.
+"J'irai où tu iras" entered the ADISQ Radio chart in Quebec on 11 May 1996 and peaked at number 14.
+It remained on the chart for 14 weeks.

+In July 2017, during Dion's 2017 tour, the song entered the French Singles chart for the first time, driven by digital sales.
+It re-entered the chart several times in subsequent years, eventually reaching number 39 in October 2019.

+After streaming was incorporated into the singles chart, the song continued to appear there, re-peaking at number 39 in January 2024.